“We are in urgent need of sustainable, innovative, and potent solutions to advance engineering, reduce illness, and enhance human health.”

-Make incredibly tiny diagnostic and therapeutic “nanorobot” that smartly navigate under their own power to a specific disease target in the human body.
+Make incredibly tiny diagnostic and therapeutic “micro/nanorobot” that smartly navigate under their own power to a specific disease target in the human body.

 Assemble an artificial cell for employing a new biosynthesis philosophy to overcome problems associated with multi-enzyme synthesis in living cells.